Level sets of prevalent H\"older functions: Discussion and an open question

-It was shown in \cite[Theorem 4.1]{HuLau1993} that if the function defined by $V(x)=\sum_{k=-\infty}^{\infty}b^{-\alpha k}g(b^kx)$ is not identically zero, then there are constants $c>0$ and $\varepsilon>0$, such that for any $x\in [0,1]$ and any small enough interval $I_x$ containing $x$, we have
+It was shown in \cite[Theorem 4.1]{HuLau1993} that if the function $V\colon \mathcal{S}^1\to\R$ defined by $V(x)=\sum_{k=-\infty}^{\infty}b^{-\alpha k}g(b^kx)$ is not identically zero, then there are constants $c>0$ and $\varepsilon>0$, such that for any $x\in [0,1]$ and any small enough interval $I_x$ containing $x$, we have

-These results lead us to believe that if one chooses the functions $g_i$ ``independently'' enough, there should be a way to construct a bi-Hölder Weierstrass embedding but despite our efforts, we have not been able to find such a construction.
+This leads us to believe that if one chooses the functions $g_i$ ``independently'' enough, there should be a way to construct a bi-Hölder Weierstrass embedding but despite our efforts, we have not been able to find such a construction.